 Here are ten reasons to fall in love with Ca’Pesaro:

 2. Pierre Bonnard, Nude in a Mirror

-Echoing the surrealism that was an early influence on the sculptor, this compact bronze merges mechanistic form with animistic feeling.
-The shape suggests a Nazi helmet, unsurprising given Moore’s deeply humanistic response to the sufferings caused by the Second World War.
+Echoing the Surrealism that was an early influence on the sculptor, this compact bronze merges mechanistic form with animistic feeling.
+The shape suggests a Nazi helmet, unsurprising given Moore’s deeply humanistic response to the sufferings caused by World War II.